UCO Home > Public Info > Telescopes > Shane Reflector

 The Kast Spectrograph has been used for many years to research chemical compositions of stars.
 Other research for which it is employed includes study of massive intergalactic hydrogen clouds and analysis of distant radio galaxies.

-Gemini is currently used to observe stars that are not luminous enough in visible light to be imaged well with conventional visible light sensitive cameras, such as brown dwarfs and other low mass stars.
+The Gemini camera is currently used to observe stars that do not emit enough visible light to be imaged well with conventional visible light sensitive cameras.
+For example, brown dwarfs and other low mass stars are observed with Gemini.
 It has a wide range of potential use in future research.
+It is pictured at the right with Lick Observatory support scientist Ellie Gates.

 Coudé Focus

-Sometimes astronomers wish to build instruments too large and heavy to be used at Cassegrain focus.
-These are typically high-dispersion spectrographs, which spread the light received into its component colors and require a large physical space.
+Sometimes astronomers want to build instruments too large and heavy to be used at Cassegrain focus.
+These are typically high-dispersion spectrographs, which spread the light received into its component colors.
+Such spectrographs require a large physical space.
 Coudé focus instruments are not attached to the telescope at all, and not even located in the same room as the telescope.
-Because they are located below the Shane dome floor, they can be nearly unlimited in size and weight.
-The Hamilton Echelle Spectrograph now occupies two entire rooms in the dome basement!
+Located below the Shane dome floor, they can be nearly unlimited in size and weight.
+The Hamilton Echelle Spectrograph now occupies two entire rooms in the Shane dome basement!

 Coudé Instruments